 How to Make a Heart-Shaped Cake

-- 1 8-inch round cake pan
+- 8-inch round cake pan

 - 8-inch square cake pan

 Cream Cheese Frosting

-- 12 ounces cream cheese, softened
+- 12 ounces cream cheese softened

-- 6 tablespoons unsalted butter, softened
+- 6 tablespoons unsalted butter softened

 - 4 teaspoons sour cream

-- 1 teaspoon vanilla extract (use clear vanilla if you want to keep your frosting more white)
+- 1 teaspoon vanilla extract use clear vanilla if you want to keep your frosting more white

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 3/4 cups (7 ounces) powdered sugar
+- 1 ¾ cups powdered sugar 7 ounces

 - Cut a piece of parchment paper to fit the inside-bottom of a square 8-inch pan and also for a round 8-inch cake pan.
-Spray the center of each pan with cooking spray and place the parchment inside the pans.
-The spray helps keep the parchment in place.
-Then spray each pan with a nonstick cooking spray with flour, like Baker's Joy.
+Spray the center of each pan with cooking spray and place the parchment inside the pans, to help keep the parchment in place.
+Then spray each pan and paper with a nonstick cooking spray with flour, like Baker's Joy.
 Alternately, you can butter and flour each pan.

 - Prepare the frosting with a food processor or mixer.
 Beat the cream cheese, butter, sour cream, vanilla, and salt together until well combined.
 Scrape down sides of bowl as needed.
 Add powdered sugar and mix until very fluffy.

-- Spread a thin skim coat layer of frosting over the entire cake (to keep cake crumbs from appearing in the final layer of frosting).
+- Spread a thin crumb coat layer of frosting over the entire cake (to keep cake crumbs from appearing in the final layer of frosting).
 Then spread a second and final layer of frosting.
 Decorate as desired.